openhydra/open-hydra/code-of-conduct.md

-# KubeClipper Code of Conduct
+# OpenHydra Code of Conduct

 ## Best Practices of Committing Code